 The Port Commission surpassed the original master plan recommendations with projects like extending the runway from 3,800 to 6,500 feet, widening it from 75 to 100 feet, resurfacing it, strengthening it along with the aircraft parking apron to support wheel loads up to 75,000 pounds, installing airfield lighting, signage, and navigational aids (NAVAIDS), and constructing a full-length parallel taxiway.

 In addition, a Localizer antenna, Distance Measuring Equipment (DME), Precision Approach Path Indicators (PAPI), a Glideslope, and an Automated Weather Observation Station (AWOS-3PT) have been installed in order to complete the airport’s Instrument Landing System (ILS).
 ILS allows pilots to navigate to the airport during horizontal visibility conditions as low as half a mile and vertical visibility conditions as low as 200 feet above ground level (AGL).
 The terminal apron area was also expanded in order to support plans for a new airport terminal facility.
 A storm water master plan identified improvements necessary to enhance existing drainage as well as to accommodate future development.

 The Airport Master Plan established goals for the continued development and expansion of airport facilities.
-Moving forward, projects include airport access road improvements, implementation of airfield lighting upgrades, and continued industrial park development.
+Moving forward, projects include airport access road improvements, a new airport terminal, implementation of airfield lighting upgrades, and industrial park development.